jessxwu/jessxwu.github.io/src/content/pages/now.md

 **🌐 Presenting... the new website**
 My previous site was built off a Jekyll template, and I fell in love with SSG.
 I decided on Astro.js for this guy.
 Currently migrating the content over from my previous blog, and getting some content up.
-I documented this whole exploratory process, my design ethos, and how I built the site with a low-code background, and how you can replicate this too!
-Read here.
+I'd like to write something documenting my exploratory process, design ethos, and how I built the site with a low-code background.

 **🔧 Working on my employable skills**
 Upskilling with digital apps and tools.
 Learning marketing niches that I'm less familiar with, like SEO.
 Tinkering with AI a lot and getting comfy with my personal tech stack.